IwunzeGE/DevOps-Project/PROJECT 18/README.md

 ```
 You must be aware that Terraform stores secret data inside the state files.
 Passwords, and secret keys processed by resources are always stored in there.
 Hence, you must consider to always enable encryption.
 You can see how we achieved that with  `server_side_encryption_configuration`.

 Next, we will create a DynamoDB table to handle locks and perform consistency checks.
 In previous projects, locks were handled with a local file as shown in `terraform.tfstate.lock.info`.
 Since we now have a team mindset, causing us to configure S3 as our backend to store state file, we will do the same to handle locking.
-Therefore, with a cloud storage database like DynamoDB, anyone running Terraform against the same infrastructure can use a central location to control a situation where Terraform is running at the same time from multiple different people.
+Therefore, with a cloud storage database like DynamoDB, anyone running Terraform against the same infrastructure can use a central location to control a situation where terraform is running at the same time from multiple different people.

 - Dynamo DB resource for locking and consistency checking: